What is Package Design Testing?

 8. Find ideas for future innovations

-Your test results will reveal ideas that performed well and not so well.
-But don’t you think that the latter group isn’t worth anything!
-Just like with concept testing, we don’t like to think that lower-performing ideas are bad.
+Just like you shouldn’t throw low-performing ideas in concept testing, we don’t like to think that those ideas are bad in pack testing.
 They’re simply not as good in their current form.

 So, what do you do with those ideas?
 Save them!
 Create a folder with all of your package designs that performed okay but didn’t perform as well as others.
 Consider the “opportunities for innovation”.
 When you’re creating another product line or looking to reposition your product again, come back to the folder.
 You’re already going to have some idea of which designs your audience liked most, so you can apply this knowledge in your re-designs or new products.